Tasty keto chocolate pancakes have a rich, chocolaty flavor and a fluffy texture. Serve them with a pat of sweet butter

 How to sweeten them

 I use stevia glycerite in this recipe.
-Stevia glycerite is a good choice because it nearly eliminates the bitter aftertaste typical to other stevia products.
+The glycerite formulation nearly eliminates the bitter aftertaste typical to other stevia products.

-In case you want to use another sweetener, you can try using 1/4 to 1/3 cup of your favorite granulated sweetener.
+In case you'd like to use another sweetener, you can try using ¼ to ⅓ cup of your favorite granulated sweetener.
 Please keep in mind that I only tested this recipe with stevia.

 Use natural cocoa powder